Martin-Stankard/mern20/README.md

 # mern20
-kicking the mern tires late 2020
+kicking the mern tires 2020

 1. cd into /server, npm start
 2. cd into /client, npm start